Magdeburg attack: How victims are getting help – DW – 01/08/2025

 Magdeburg attack: How victims are getting helpJanuary 8, 2025

 The shock of the attack on the Christmas market in the central German city of Magdeburg continues to reverberate.
-Six people were killed and more than 200 injured when a 50-year-old doctor from Saudi Arabia drove a car into a crowd of revelers.
+Six people were killed and more than 200 injured when a 50-year-old doctor from Saudi Arabia with extreme anti-Islam views drove a car into a crowd of revelers.

 In the midst of this tragedy, victim assistance has received increased attention.
 For many of the victims, the wounds are not only physical but also psychological.
 Trauma therapy, counseling services, and self-help groups help to provide a safe space to process what they have experienced.